jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/02-Population-Points.md

 ### Writing your first code

 To begin, we will be using a sample code created by the documentation team at Mapbox to initialize a simple web map.
+Create a new folder for this assignment on your *R-drive*.
+Create a new file called `index.html` and copy the code below.

 ```html
 <!DOCTYPE html>